 If your first qualifying treatment in a policy period is less than your excess, you should still submit a claim.
 Even if we don't reimburse you for your claim, the amount will still count towards your annual excess, meaning you'll be closer to reimbursement for your next claim.
-You also may still be reimbursed under your extra cover options if you have them.
+You also may still be reimbursed under consult care extra, if you have it.